Invoicing framework

 Over the next few weeks, I planned, facilitated, and synthesized 2 design sprints with other product designers and cross-functional stakeholders from external teams.

 The result was an inventory of all invoicing features and functionality, sorted by usage frequency, and ideas for the layout.
-I spent the next few months defining the right layout, information architecture, interaction, content, and visual patterns, testing the framework with real use cases, and optimizing it based on customer feedback.
+I spent the next few months defining the right layout, information architecture, interaction, content, and visual patterns, testing the framework with real use cases, and optimizing for responsive web it based on customer feedback.

 Information architecture and layout